 Moss Creek Village,contains 34 paired patio homes. and is in the south-west section of Winslow Farm.
 The “arboretum”, between the homes on Hickory Stick Drive and Moss Creek Drive, is home to many trees, shrubs and other plants carefully maintained by the homeowners association.

 In addition to belonging to the Winslow Farm Community Association, a Moss Creek Village Homeowners Association manages the neighborhood as set forth in the Moss Creek Village Bylaws and Declarations.
-Residents and the board are assisted by Hallmark Rentals and Management.

 click here for website:

-Neighborhoods with single unit homes
+Neighborhoods with single family homes

 Each of these neighborhoods is composed of individual homes.
 Residents are required to maintain their own property, grounds and landscaping.
 Each neighborhood has a set of covenants, conditions and restrictions by which homeowners are to abide, in addition to the overriding CCRs of Winslow Farm.
 Each neighborhood is to provide an Architectural Committee to oversee external changes to structures/property in the neighborhood.
 When no committee has been identified for a specific neighborhood, the WFCA Board serves as the body to approve or deny external renovations/improvements.